Is Blood Mixture Or Pure Substance

 Key characteristics of pure substances include:

 • Fixed Composition: The ratio of elements in a compound is always the same.
-For example, water always consists of two hydrogen atoms and one oxygen atom.
+Here's one way to look at it: water always consists of two hydrogen atoms and one oxygen atom.

 • Consistent Properties: Pure substances have consistent physical and chemical properties, such as melting point, boiling point, and density.